jonnonz1/nz-statute-book/acts/public/2003/domestic-violence-amendment-act-2003.md

 This Act comes into force on the day after the date on which it receives the Royal assent.

 ### 3 Regulations
-Section 127(a) of the principal Act is amended by inserting, after subparagraph (iv), the following subparagraphs:.
+Section 127(a) of the principal Act is amended by inserting, after subparagraph (iv), the following subparagraphs:
   (iva) providing for the review of a decision to refuse an application for approval:
   (ivb) providing for the review of a decision to cancel an approval: